 To go back to the home page, just click on the Home button on the top bar.

 According to the website developers, the Webminal service has been used by more than 100000 users across the globe.
 They also claim that more than 6.57 Million commands were practiced till date.
-So, why don’t you make use of such free platform?
-Go and start improving your skills!
+Why don't you make use of such free platform to enhance your Linux command skills?